 breach of earth voids every breathing

-speck so that the spade in my hand weighs
+speck so that the spade of my hand weighs

 blank into myself and vanish